T76-org/instrument-core/README.md

 Components should register themselves with the safety system using the `T76::Sys::Safety::registerSafeableComponent()` function.

+Note that the system makes no guarantees about the order in which components are safed or activated.
+Therefore, components should be designed to handle safing and activation independently of other components.
+Also, the system assumes that components are statically allocated and remain in memory for the lifetime of the program.
+This is, generally, a good practice for safety-critical components, especially those involved in the safing process.

+Finally, because the system uses statically allocated memory to manage the list of registered components, there is a maximum number of components that can be registered.
+This limit can be configured using the `T76_SAFETY_MAX_REGISTERED_COMPONENTS` macro in the `safety_private.hpp` file.

 ## Dual-core watchdog initialization

 If enabled, the watchdog system must be initialized at startup by calling the `T76::Sys::Safety::watchdogInit()` function from core 0.
 This function sets up the hardware watchdog timer and starts the watchdog feeding task.